Contents of this Article

 The only time you would expect to receive No available MAC address for ‘Network Adapter’ is, if you are running more than 254 virtual machines.
-Because by default, each Hyper-V server can allocate maximum 254 MAC addresses.
+Because by default, each Hyper-V server can allocate a maximum of 254 MAC addresses.
 However, I have only 18 VMs running on that node!

 I tried to set a static MAC Address for that VM and I was able to start it.
-What I found is, the affected node cannot start any VM with Dynamic MAC address assigned.
-In other words, Hyper-V server is not allocating any Dynamic MAC addresses for virtual machines.
+What I found is, the affected node cannot start any VM with the Dynamic MAC address assigned.
+In other words, the Hyper-V server is not allocating any Dynamic MAC addresses for virtual machines.

-On the second node the VM is getting a Dynamic MAC and is starting without any issue.
+On the second node, the VM is getting a Dynamic MAC and is starting without any issue.
 I was also able to Quick Migrate that VM and start it on the second node.
 Moreover, if I migrate a VM from the healthy node to the affected node, the VM is live migrating and starting successfully.
 Why? because the Dynamic MAC was moved along with VM from the healthy node.